mariogolbi/Digital-electronics-2/weatherStation/README.md

 <a name="objectives"></a>

 ## Project objectives
 The aim of this project is to design a solar-tracking weather station.
 This way, the temperature, humidity and light intensity will be measured and shown in the display device.
 Also the weather station has 2 motors (axis X and Y) in order to move the station according to the light.
 This way the station can move in order to get as much light as possible.
-This can be very useful for some
+This can be very useful for solar panels, looking for the maximum light intensity.
+For this last purpose, our cade is very easy to change according to he light needs of the implementing system.

 ![Circuit in the Lab](https://github.com/mariogolbi/Digital-electronics-2/blob/main/weatherStation/images/arduino.jpeg)